abdulrafay35/react/ecommerce-project/notes.md

 -- fetch() returns a promise.

--- Second way of getting data from backend/api is using npm package 'axious' which is cleaner
+-- Second way of sending requests to backend/api is using npm package 'axios' which is cleaner.

+-- 'useEffect' hooks runs the code inside it , everytime the component is created or updated.
+But we can control this by adding an empty array "[]" at the end.
+It is called dependency array.